Here’s why ‘Dead to Me’ is the perfect Netflix bingewatch for ’19

 Judy’s (Linda Cardellini) on-off boyfriend is a successful millionaire with a coterie of beautiful real estate to his name.
 It’s a joy to see the chaos happening inside these perfectly manicured homes, showing us that even people who live in mansions have little people problems just like us.

-It takes the “sisters doing it for themselves” trope – and flips it on its head
+Dead to Me takes the “sisters doing it for themselves” trope – and flips it on its head

 We’re keeping this piece spoiler-free, so it’s hard for us to dig deep into this point – but bear with us.
 Jen & Judy become fast friends, but it’s based on lies that come with a yachtload of caveats.